Visiting Walt Disney World in January | magicintheplanning.com

 January At-a-Glance

-• There will most likely be refurbishments.
-Because January sees fewer crowds, Disney often uses this time to refurbish certain attractions.
-This includes some of the bigger water attractions like Splash Mountain.
+- There will most likely be refurbishments.
+Because January sees fewer crowds, Disney often uses this time to refurbish certain attractions… particularly water attractions due to the cooler temperatures.

 January Events

-The Epcot International Festival of the Arts will be back in 2024, and this year’s event takes place from January 12 through February 19.
-This event boasts some of the best activities of all the Epcot festivals.
-In addition to all of the artistic culinary creations, you will find animation classes, a paint-by-number mural, workshops (for an additional fee), photo ops throughout the park, and must-see galleries as well as artwork available for purchase.
+The Epcot International Festival of the Arts will be back in 2025, but official dates have yet to be announced.
+Typically, this event begins mid-January and lasts through mid-February.
+The event boasts some of the best activities of all the Epcot festivals.
+In addition to all of the artistic culinary creations, you will likely find animation classes, a paint-by-number mural, workshops (for an additional fee), photo ops throughout the park, and must-see galleries as well as artwork available for purchase.
 It also features the Disney on Broadway Concert Series on select nights throughout the festival.

 *Epcot festivals tend to bring more local crowds on evenings and weekends, so plan on visiting Epcot during the week if crowds are a concern.

-ESPN Wide World of Sports typically hosts several athletic events each month.
-These events don’t usually have a major impact on crowds in the parks, but they can affect resort availability and crowds at Disney’s value resorts.
+Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
+These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.
 Here are the events scheduled so far in January:

-Other dates to consider in 2024 would include New Year’s weekend (December 29 – January 2) and Martin Luther King Jr. Day weekend (January 12 – January 16).
-These weekends will be significantly more crowded as they are holiday weekends.
+Other dates to consider in 2025 include the week of New Year’s and Martin Luther King Jr. Day weekend (January 17 – January 20).
+These times will be significantly more crowded as they are holiday weeks and many will have time off of school and work.

 January Refurbishments & Closures